-Student Employment-The Federal Work-Study Program and Hamilton's Work-Scholarhip Program provide student employment as part of the financial aid package.
-Other employment possibilities, chiefly odd jobs, exist on campus and in the local community.
+Student Employment-The Federal Work-Study Program and Hamilton's Work-Scholarship Program provide student employment as part of the financial aid plan.
+Other employment possibilities exist on campus and in the local community.

 Federal and State Scholarships and Grants-A detailed listing of the federal and state financial aid programs available to Hamilton students can be found in the "Appendix."